 The ECD Apps Launchpad.

-Organisations wanting to develop a branded application will be able to build on the existing platform with access to its full suite of functionalities, enabling them to develop their App at a fraction of the full cost.
+The Launchpad’s innovative ecosystem system approach allows for early learning apps on the platform to share a common technology infrastructure with a modular architecture, that allows for cost-effective customisation and scale.
+Organisations wanting to develop a new app are able to build on the existing platform and gain access to its full suite of functionalities.
+This enables them to develop and maintain their apps at a fraction of the full cost.

-One of the most powerful features of an ecosystem approach is the ability to track users over time (as they progress through the different age-specific applications).
-This will produce valuable longitudinal data, enabling stakeholders to better track progress in levels of participation amongst parents and teachers.
+The Launchpad also facilitates the sharing of best practice, allowing partner organisations to share new ideas and quickly refine existing content.
+One of the most powerful features of the Launchpad’s ecosystem approach is the ability to track app users over time.
+This has produced valuable data, enabling stakeholders to better track and understand the factors influencing the progress and levels of participation among users.

-The Reach Trust has helped more than 10 million people transform their lives through access to free education, health and counselling services on their mobile phones.
+The Reach Trust, The ECD Launchpad founder, has helped more than 10 million people transform their lives through access to free education, health and counselling services on their mobile phones.